Hazqeel09/ellzaf_ml/README.md

 swapper = PatchSwap()
 image_a, image_b = swapper.swap_features('path/to/face_imageA.jpg', 'path/to/face_imageB.jpg')

+# you can specify facial features that you want to swap, default value is ["right_eye", "left_eye", "nose", "lips"]
+image_c, image_d = swapper.swap_features('path/to/face_imageC.jpg',
+                                         'path/to/face_imageD.jpg',
+                                         features_to_swap=["left_eye", "nose",])

-# optional to see the image
+# optional to see the images
+if image_a is not None and image_b is not None:
     swapper.show_image(image_a, 'Image A with features from B', image_b, 'Image B with features from A')

+# go through images in folder
+# Example of how to use the new method in the PatchSwap class
+input_dir = 'path/to/real_face_folder'
+output_dir = 'path/to/fake_face_folder'

+# Call the new class method with the input and output directories
+swapper.swap_features_in_directory(input_dir, output_dir)
 ```

 Key differences:
 1. Instead of using dlib, I use MediaPipe for face landmark
 2. I only swap eyes instead of eyes and eye brows

+If you want to follow the paper method, use input folder consisting of the same person for `swap_features_in_directory`.

 ## ⚡ Models
 ### 🌟GhostFaceNets